-McDermott, a Democrat, was the representative for Illinois's 4th congressional district from 1915 to 1917.
+McDermott was the representative for Illinois’s 4th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Dec 1907 to Mar 1917, McDermott missed 516 of 1,211 roll call votes, which is 42.6%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.